wickit7/topo-drain-plugin/docs/Keyline-Design.md

 Edit the Main Valleys and Main Ridges layers to create a clean pattern:

 1. Toggle editing mode for the Main Valleys layer
-2. Use vertex editing tools to adjust line geometry
+2. Use editing tools to adjust line geometry
 3. Delete unnecessary segments or features
 4. Repeat for Main Ridges layer